dEhiN/SD-Training-Master/online-platforms/coursera/ibm/getting-started-with-git-and-github/module-3-practice-project/README.md

-# Getting Started with Git and GitHub -- Final Project
+# Getting Started with Git and GitHub -- Practice Project

 ## Purpose
 This is for the IBM "Getting Started with Git and GitHub" course on Coursera and specifically for the Module 3 > Practice Project.
 It is a forked repo and the course is the 3rd course of the _IBM Full Stack Software Developer_ program on Coursera.